Different Parts Of The GED And Preparing For Them

 Language Arts, Writing Part 1,2

 Language Arts, Writing Part 1 contains questions related to sentence structure, organization, usage, mechanics and homonyms.
-There are a total 50 multiple-choice questions, to be completed in 75 minutes.
-For GED study of Language Arts and Writing Part 1 it is necessary for the test taker to first of all determine the essential features of the question.
+There are 50 multiple-choice questions, to be completed in 75 minutes.
+For Language Arts and Writing Part 1 it is necessary for the test taker to first of all determine the essential features of the question.
 Avoid wasting time on unnecessary information, try to distinguish between important and unimportant information.
 Learn to identify the key words.
 Once the key words will be selected, it will then become clear to you as to what the question demands and thus you will be able to choose the correct option.

-GED Social Studies Test covers topic related to American history, World history, Economics, Geography, Civics and Government.You will be required to attempt 50 multiple-choice questions in 70 minutes.
+This test covers topic related to American history, World history, Economics, Geography, Civics and Government.You will be required to attempt 50 multiple-choice questions in 70 minutes.
 Questions related to continents, earth surface.
 Climate, flora and fauna, and industries, maps, charts, political cartoons, speeches, articles and photographic representation will be put.
 Questions can also be asked in the form of tables, graphs and figures.

 Go to page: Ged Study - Page 1 : Ged Study - Page 2